-"It's very ecumenical - I don't know who is a Catholic and
+"It's very ecumenical - I don't know who is a Catholic and who's not.

-"It's about compassion and getting across the message that God loves them and forgives
+"It's about compassion and getting across the message that God loves them and forgives them."

 Despite working in what most would consider an intimidating environment, Sr Janet said she has never felt afraid.